IldarGalikov/RecommendedBooks/README.md

 ### How to win friends and influence people by Dale Carnegie
 Teaches on how to find the best in every single person and use it into you own advantage.

 *I’ve read this book when I was 16 because I wanted to influence people.
-It changed me find the best in everybody while doing that.
-When I reread it at ages 22/26 I understood that the book teaches you to like people around you and enjoy the life.
-I think that Influence part of the book is a side-effect rather than the primary goal.
+It tought me see the best in everybody while doing that.
+*When I reread it at ages 22/26 I understood that the book teaches you to like people around you and enjoy the life.*
+*I believe that Influence part of the book is a side-effect rather than the primary goal.*
-This book had the strongest influence on me as a character.
-I’ve made almost every single family person to read it.
-Nobody was disappointed.*
+*This book had the strongest influence on me as an individual.*